iOffice/ioffice.github.io/api/endpoints/room.md

     + locationSearch (optional, string, `houston tx`) ...
 Will do a location lookup based on the search string.
     + nearLatitude (optional, number, `29.75613`) ...
 Latitude to base search on (50 mile radius)
     + nearLongitude (optional, number, `-95.39425`) ...
 Longitude to base search on (50 mile radius)
     + startDate (optional, number, `1404410211910`) ...
-Epoch time of room availability start date
+Epoch time (milliseconds) of room availability start date
     + endDate (optional, number, `1404421051661`) ...
-Epoch time of room availability end date
+Epoch time (milliseconds) of room availability end date
     + numberOfPeople (optional, number, `6`) ...
 Number to search for room by maximum occupancy
     + includeParking (optional, boolean, `true`) ...
 If true, query will include rooms with parking spaces
     + buildingId (optional, number, `44`) ...
 Id of building to search in
     + floorId (optional, number, `3443`) ...
 Id of floor to search on
     + type (optional, number, `65 or 65,32,79`) ...
 Id of room type to search for (can accept a comma delimited series of Ids)
     + modifiedOrCreatedAfter (optional, number, `1549319834`) ...
-Epoch time to poll recently modified items in the collection.
+Epoch time (milliseconds) to poll recently modified items in the collection.

 + Response 200